PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 <!-- body -->
 ## Overview

-Feature gates are a set of key=value pairs that describe Kubernetes features.
+Feature gates are a set of key=value pairs that describe PlaidCloud features.
-You can turn these features on or off using the `--feature-gates` command line flag on each Kubernetes component.
+You can turn these features on or off using the `--feature-gates` command line flag on each PlaidCloud component.

-Each Kubernetes component lets you enable or disable a set of feature gates that are relevant to that component.
+Each PlaidCloud component lets you enable or disable a set of feature gates that are relevant to that component.
 Use `-h` flag to see a full set of feature gates for all components.
 To set feature gates for a component, such as kubelet, use the `--feature-gates` flag assigned to a list of feature pairs: